json-schema-org/website/pages/overview/what-is-jsonschema.md

 ### What is a JSON Document

-Before we get into JSON Schema and how it helps us, let us first understand what exactly is a JSON document.
+Before we get into JSON Schema and how it can help us, let's first understand what exactly is a JSON document.

 * A JSON document represents a piece of data that follows the syntax and structure defined by the JSON format.
 It is a collection of key-value pairs, arrays, and nested objects.
-* JSON documents are used to store and transmit data between systems and applications.
+* JSON documents are used to store and transfer data between systems and applications.

 Taking an example of a JSON document representing a customer order,
 ```